 Rule #3- Bring your own stash

 If you plan on smoking at some point during the night, never show up empty-handed.
 Whether it’s just you and a buddy or a bigger circle, be sure you can contribute, especially if it was your idea to smoke.
 If you’re going to be traveling with your stash, make sure to be discreet.
 Stealthy storage gadgets like this Skunker Pen Pre Roll Stash let you hide your goods in plain sight.
-If you're looking to bring more than just a pre-roll or two, try the Leaf Lock Airtight Case, which will keep the smell contained and your precious smokables safe.
-If you’re worried about windy or rainy weather, you’ll want storage and a lighter that can withstand the outdoors.
+If you’re looking to bring more than just a pre-roll or two, try these storage options, which will keep the smell contained and your precious smokables safe.
+If you’re worried about windy or rainy weather, you’ll want storage and a clipper lighter that can withstand the outdoors.

 Rule #4- Don’t be a hog

 Follow the age-old rule: puff, puff, pass.
 A third or fourth hit might be no big deal if you’re smoking with close friends, but definitely keep it moving after that.
 Beware, If you pull this stunt too often you might get accused of bogarting the goods – a term referring to actor Humphrey Bogart who was rarely seen without a cigarette dangling from his lips in his most famous movies.

 You might encounter friendly smokers who offer to smoke you out for free.
 It’s still polite to offer them a few dollars or to throw in from your own smoke stash if you’re able to.
 If not, just say thank you and try to return the favor to them when you have the chance.